DirecTV says it will sever ties with far-right network One America News

 OAN was recently sued for defamation by two poll workers in Georgia who accuse the far-right network of knowingly spreading misinformation about them, including falsehoods that they logged illegal ballots for Joe Biden in the 2020 election.
 The December lawsuit names Herring Sr., president Charles Herring and chief White House correspondent Chanel Rion, as well as Rudolph W. Giuliani, who served as a personal lawyer to Donald Trump.
 Attorneys for Ruby Freeman and her daughter Wandrea “Shaye” Moss say the women “have become objects of vitriol, threats, and harassment … because of a campaign of malicious lies,” according to the lawsuit.

 Since its inception in 2013, OAN has been a sympathetic voice to Trump, regularly broadcasting his rallies and speeches without interruption.
 When Trump took office in 2017, Herring Sr. directed OAN to not only push Trump’s candidacy but also steer away from his early troubles in office.
-Herring Sr. also urged the network to scuttle stories about police shootings, encourage antiabortion stories and minimize coverage of Russian aggression, according to more than a dozen current and former producers, writers and anchors who spoke to The Washington Post in 2017, as well as internal emails from Herring Sr. and his top news executives.
+Herring Sr. also urged the network to scuttle stories about police shootings, encourage antiabortion stories and minimize coverage of Russian aggression, according to more than a dozen current and former producers, writers and anchors who spoke to The Post in 2017, as well as internal emails from Herring Sr. and his top news executives.

-The network has promoted misinformation related to the coronavirus and covid-19.
+The network has promoted misinformation related to the coronavirus pandemic.
 YouTube suspended OAN for a week in 2020 for violating its policy against misinformation related to the pandemic and temporarily stripped the channel of its ability to make money from other videos.
 The company said at the time that OAN violated its policy against portraying a coronavirus remedy as a cure for the virus.

 After Biden defeated Trump in the 2020 election, the network continued to air false claims of election fraud from Trump and his allies.
 The baseless claims have been repeatedly defeated in courts nationwide.
 When a pro-Trump mob stormed the U.S. Capitol on Jan.
 6, OAN’s brass allegedly told employees to not describe the event as a riot or identify the people involved as Trump supporters, wrote The Post’s Margaret Sullivan.